 “The amount of strength and energy the old timers had in order to work out here blows your mind,” says Jim Simonelli, a former Stewart resident who runs a backcountry logistics business in the region.
-“The pack horses wearing snowshoes going up into the mountains and glaciers.
+“Pack horses wearing snowshoes going up into the mountains and glaciers.
 People camping in minus thirty degree weather.
 It makes the rest of us seem soft.”

 Today, Stewart survives on a smattering of mineral exploration, logging and tourism.
 A newly refurbished port facility sends a trickle of ore and raw timber to China.
 The town’s residents, still a hardened bunch by Northern B.C. standards, make their money working in industry in the warm months.
 By winter they disappear into the mountains to backcountry ski and snowmobile (the Stewart-Hyder area has one of the highest snow packs in the world, often exceeding 100 feet every winter).

-But it’s the height of summer in Stewart as I walk into Toastworks – a café and toaster museum attached to the Ripley Creek Inn.
+But it’s the height of summer in Stewart as I walk into Toastworks – a café and vintage toaster museum attached to the Ripley Creek Inn.
 The place is filled with people engaged in lively conversation over daylong breakfast plates, bowls of homemade soup and artisan baked goods.
 Here I meet Frank Kamermans, the bespectacled owner of the Ripley.
 Originally from Hamilton Ontario, Frank first visited Stewart while on a road trip in the mid-1980s.
 He never left.
 Frank is a wealth of knowledge about the area.
 He tells me to visit Fish Creek, just outside of Hyder, the site of a popular bear viewing platform.
 I am also urged to make the 35 kilometre drive, along the same road past Fish Creek, to the iconic and spectacular Salmon Glacier, situated back across the border in Canada.
 When we get to talking about Hyder and its residents, he is a bit more circumspect.